Title: | Handy Tools for TJU/TJUH Employees |

 checkCount(as.logical(infert$case))

-To inspect duplicated records in a data.frame.
+To inspect duplicated rows in a data.frame.

-checkDuplicated( data, f, dontshow = character(length = 0L), file = tempfile(pattern = "checkDuplicated_", fileext = ".xlsx"), ... )
+checkDuplicated( data, f, dontshow = character(length = 0L), file = tempfile(pattern = "checkdup_", fileext = ".xlsx"), rule, ... )

-checkDuplicated( data, f, dontshow = character(length = 0L), file = tempfile(pattern = "checkDuplicated_", fileext = ".xlsx"), ... )
+checkDuplicated( data, f, dontshow = character(length = 0L), file = tempfile(pattern = "checkdup_", fileext = ".xlsx"), rule, ... )

 data |